nordp/iMat/readme.md

         Button shape aswell as css theme are preliminary The Pane Size is subject to change.
-        The button Labels are to be done dynamically Some Decicions regarding size must be handled.
+        The button Labels are to be done dynamically The Pane size is set to 800x480 px.
+        The button backgrounds should be transparent(CSS).
+        Some Decicions regarding size must be handled.

    **Confirmation.fmxl**